Charlie-Nicholls/Tyranny-of-Dragons/Compendium/Party/Player Characters/Lazarus Illondris-Maladomini.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
->	A tiefling in his 20s, of average height and crimson skin.
+>A tiefling in his 20s, of average height and crimson skin.
 White hair with ashen grey flecks slicked back, reddish horns somehow seemingly slicked back too, with one horn broken half way down.
 Beneath his right eye small scars can be seen, contrasting the wide smile near permanently affixed to his face and decorated by a well kept moustache and goatee.
 He has a little more fat on his belly than most adventurers, and wears loose fitting but extravagant clothing.
 >^IntroText

 ### Description